What are the tuition fees?

 If you have any questions about financing, please do not hesitate to contact our student advisory service at: +40 30 290080 233.

 * exact amount depends on the chosen programme

 At DEKRA | Hochschule für Medien in Berlin students can choose from different financing options.
 In addition to the well-known BAföG subsidy and the credit-options from KfW Förderbank, the online platform, Strival, is a also good alternative.
 More information about study financing is available also from the Deutsches Studentenwerk (DSW).

-The Deutsches Studentenwerk (DSW) provides detailed information about all important areas of financing your studies.
-This includes general tuition costs, parent support, BAföG, scholarships, loans/credit, part-time jobs, etc.
+The Deutsches Studentenwerk (DSW) provides detailed information about all important areas of financing your studies, included general tuition costs, parent support, BAföG, scholarships, loans/credit, part-time jobs, etc.

-Strival is an alternative to study loans and functions like a crowd-funding campaign.
-You can apply for funding on the Strival online platform and the Strival team will look for possible funders.
-These could include companies, funding agencies (e.g. foundations or funding associations) or private individuals.
-If there are financing commitments, the required funds will be paid out monthly starting from the beginning of your studies.
+Strival functions like a crowd-funding campaign.
+You can apply for funding on the Strival online platform.
+If there are financing commitments, the required funds will be paid out monthly.
 Because companies sometimes act as funders, you might have the option of an internship or some form of collaboration for your final thesis.